Mohamed-Montasser/Shoplifting-Detection/README.md

 # Shoplifting Detection using CNN-LSTM

-A deep learning-based video classification system for detecting shoplifting behavior in surveillance footage using a custom CNN-LSTM architecture built from scratch in PyTorch.
+A deep learning-based video classification system for detecting shoplifting behavior in surveillance footage.
+The project includes both a custom CNN-LSTM architecture built from scratch and a fine-tuned pretrained R3D-18 (3D ResNet) model, along with a production-ready Django web application for deployment.

 ## 📋 Table of Contents
 - [Overview](#overview)